-- (a) Any activity that is not a permitted, controlled, restricted discretionary or a noncomplying activity. - (b) Any subdivision that is not in accordance with the requirements as specified in a Structure Plan in Schedule 8. - (c) Two or more residential dwelling units/family flats per site.

-- (d) Any Medium Density Development within the Medium Density Overlay in Levin, Foxton Beach and Waitarere Beach that does not comply with the restricted discretionary activity conditions in Rule 15.8.7. - (e) New community facilities or additions and alterations to existing community facilities (including education facilities and grounds) for community activities including services having a social, community ceremonial, educational, recreational, worship, or spiritual purpose. - (f) Community Entrance signs that do not comply with the restricted discretionary activity conditions in Rule 15.8.12(b)(i). - (g) Lines and support structures (including towers, masts and poles) for conveying electricity at a voltage exceeding 110kV. - (h) Any activities within the Flood Hazard Overlay Areas that are not listed as a permitted or restricted discretionary activities, including but not limited to the following: - (i) Any erection, placement, alteration of, or addition to, any habitable building or structure. - (ii) Any new network utilities (except installation of underground network utilities, above ground lines, network utility masts, and network utility cabinets/buildings which are a permitted activity under Rule 15.1(j)). - (iii) Any subdivision of land (except for boundary adjustments which are a controlled activity under Rule 15.2(f)). - (iv) Any activity involving storage of hazardous substances. - (v) Visitor accommodation. - (i) Where a building or structure is listed in Schedule 2 Historic Heritage the following are discretionary activities: - (i) Alteration to, or relocation of, a Group 1 or 2 building or structure. - (ii) Demolition of a Group 2 building or structure. - (iii) Subdivision within the heritage setting of a Group 1 or 2 building or structure. - (iv) New building or additions to an unlisted building located within the heritage setting of a Group 1 or 2 building or structure. - (v) Earthworks within the heritage setting of a Group 1 or 2 building or structure. - (j) Where a site is listed in Schedule 2 Historic Heritage, the following are discretionary activities: - (i) New building or the extension of the footprint of an existing building or structure on a site. - (ii) Earthworks. - (iii) Subdivision of land.
+- (a) Any activity that is not a permitted, controlled, restricted discretionary or a non-complying activity. - (b) Any subdivision that is not in accordance with the requirements as specified in a Structure Plan in Schedule 8. - (c) Two or On sites greater than 330m more than two residential dwelling units, or one residential dwelling unit and one family flats, per site. - (d) Any Medium Density Development within the Medium Density Overlay in Levin, Foxton Beach and Waitarere Beach that does not comply with the restricted discretionary activity conditions in Rule 15.8.7. - (e) New community facilities or additions and alterations to existing community facilities (including education facilities and grounds) for community activities including services having a social, community ceremonial, educational, recreational, worship, or spiritual purpose. - (f) Community Entrance signs that do not comply with the restricted discretionary activity conditions in Rule 15.8.12(b)(i). - (g) Lines and support structures (including towers, masts and poles) for conveying electricity at a voltage exceeding 110kV. - (h) Any activities within the Flood Hazard Overlay Areas that are not listed as a permitted or restricted discretionary activities, including but not limited to the following: - (i) Any erection, placement, alteration of, or addition to, any habitable building or structure. - (ii) Any new network utilities (except installation of underground network utilities, above ground lines, network utility masts, and network utility cabinets/buildings which are a permitted activity under Rule 15.1(j)). - (iii) Any subdivision of land (except for boundary adjustments which are a controlled activity under Rule 15.2(f)). - (iv) Any activity involving storage of hazardous substances. - (v) Visitor accommodation. - (i) Where a building or structure is listed in Schedule 2 Historic Heritage the following are discretionary activities: - (i) Alteration to, or relocation of, a Group 1 or 2 building or structure. - (ii) Demolition of a Group 2 building or structure. - (iii) Subdivision within the heritage setting of a Group 1 or 2 building or structure.

-(k) Any permitted work to a listed tree in Schedule 3 - Notable Trees, or any activity within the drip line of a listed Notable Tree, that does not comply with the permitted activity conditions in Rule 15.6.30.
+- (iv) New building or additions to an unlisted building located within the heritage setting of a Group 1 or 2 building or structure. - (v) Earthworks within the heritage setting of a Group 1 or 2 building or structure. - (j) Where a site is listed in Schedule 2 Historic Heritage, the following are discretionary activities: - (i) New building or the extension of the footprint of an existing building or structure on a site. - (ii) Earthworks. - (iii) Subdivision of land. - (k) Any permitted work to a listed tree in Schedule 3 Notable Trees, or any activity within the drip line of a listed Notable Tree, that does not comply with the permitted activity conditions in Rule 15.6.30. - (I) Infill subdivision which does not comply with the restricted discretionary activity conditions in Rule 15.8.15.

-15.5 NON-COMPLYING ACTIVITIES
+15.5 Non-Complying Activities